ThingSet/thingset.github.io/general.md

-# ThingSet Application Layer Protocol
+# ThingSet - General Protocol Concept

 The ThingSet protocol provides a consistent, standardized way to configure, monitor and control ressource-constrained devices via different communication interfaces.
 It specifies the higher layers (5 to 7) of the [OSI (Open Systems Interconnection) model](https://en.wikipedia.org/wiki/OSI_model).
 The payload data is independent of the underlying lower layer protocol or interface, which can be CAN, USB, LoRa, WiFi, Bluetooth, UART (serial) or similar.

 ![ISO/OSI layer setup](images/osi_layers.png)

 The underlying layers have to ensure reliable transfer, correct packet order (if messages are packetized) and error-checking of the transferred data.

-## General Concepts

 <!---
 ## General goals